The FA Cup Final was originally due to take place on 23 May, but has been postponed until 1 August.

 This year, the final has been renamed the Heads Up FA Cup Final, to support mental health charity Heads Together.

 History of the FA Cup and Wembley Stadium

-It was first held in 1871-72 with entries from 15 clubs.
-Since then the FA Cup has grown considerably – 763 teams entered the competition last year.
+The FA Cup is the oldest and longest-running football (soccer) competition in the world and was first held in 1871-72 with entries from 15 clubs.
+Since then, the FA Cup has grown considerably and each year several hundred teams enter the competition.

-The FA Cup Final: Past and Present
+The FA Cup Final: past and present

+What makes the FA Cup so exciting is that it's a knockout tournament, featuring teams from all levels of competition.
 Entry is open to all professional English teams in the Premier League and Football League.
-Certain other clubs from the English football league system are also eligible.
+Certain other clubs from the English Football League system are also eligible.

 So, as the season progresses, you may see a small local team play one of the world's biggest and best, often with thrilling results.